SamuelTessaro/simple-save-email-page/README.md

-# Simple save email page
+# Simple save email page - Capture page

 A simple page to capture names and emails.